lnis-uofu/OpenFPGA/docs/source/dev_manual/ci_cd_setup/index.rst

       #. clang-6.0
       #. clang-8

-    The docker images for these build enviroment are avaialble on `github packages <https://github.com/orgs/lnis-uofu/packages>`_.
+    The docker images for these build enviroment are available on `github packages <https://github.com/orgs/lnis-uofu/packages>`_.

 .. option:: Functional regeression test